Four Thousand Weeks: Time Management for Mortals

-Four Thousand Weeks: Time Management for Mortals is a 2021 non-fiction book written by British author Oliver Burkeman.
+Four Thousand Weeks: Time Management for Mortals is a 2021 non-fiction book written by English author Oliver Burkeman.

 The title draws from the premise that "the average human lifespan is absurdly, terrifyingly, insultingly short...
 Assuming you live to be eighty, you’ll have had about four thousand weeks."Four Thousand Weeks is a philosophical exploration of the modern relationship with time, along with how humans can make the most of a finite existence.

 The book was a New York Times bestseller.